Messier 33: 2nd-closest spiral galaxy | EarthSky.org

 Use Great Square of Pegasus to find Andromeda Galaxy

-The Andromeda galaxy shines 8 to 9 times more brightly than the Triangulum galaxy, which is the most distant object that you can easily see with the unaided eye.
+The Andromeda galaxy shines eight to nine times more brightly than the Triangulum galaxy, which is the most distant object that you can easily see with the unaided eye.
 Fortunately, the Triangulum and Andromeda galaxies are a relatively close 15 degrees apart (for reference, a fist-width at an arm length approximates 10 degrees).

 Star-hop to the Andromeda galaxy to orient yourself to the Triangulum galaxy.
 As seen on the sky chart, the star Mirach stands about midway between the two galaxies.
 Once you find Mirach and the Andromeda galaxy, you can draw a line between them to point in the general direction of the Triangulum galaxy.